makersacademy/chitter-challenge/docs/review.md

 * https://github.com/DatabaseCleaner/database_cleaner#how-to-use
 * http://stackoverflow.com/a/10906127/316729

-## Ensure separate data_mapper setup
+## Ensure Separate DataMapper setup file

-All data_mapper setup should be in a separate file and make sure that we're properly adapting to the RACK_ENV environment variable, and ready for Heroku to override with a production db URL:
+All DataMapper setup should be in a separate file and make sure that we're properly adapting to the RACK_ENV environment variable, and ready for Heroku to override with a production db URL:

 * Good
 ```